Healthy Homes Assessment Maungaraki

 What We Do

-As building inspectors, we take on all aspects associated with specialist house Inspections.
-We are here to make sure that you make the correct decision when purchasing your next property.
+As building inspectors, we handle all elements of professional home inspections.
+We are here to ensure you make the best choice when it comes to purchasing your next property.

-We consider your investment to be a serious one We conduct detailed checks to ensure you don’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the fun aspects of buying or owning a house.
+We value your money We will conduct detailed examinations to ensure that you don’t receive any expensive or unwelcome unpleasant surprises, so you are able to relax and focus on the exciting aspects of owning or purchasing a home.

-We are specialised in a range of services to ensure that you are completely informed of the condition of any property you may be contemplating buying or selling as well as additional solutions.
+We are specialised in a range of solutions to ensure that you are completely updated on the condition of any property you could be contemplating buying or selling as well as additional solutions.

-We do not just cooperate with you, we also work with major clients, including local councils, banks, and insurance companies.
-Evidently they like our reassurance provided, thanks to the information provided in our building inspection reports.
+We don’t just collaborate with you, but we also work with important clients such as local councils, banks and insurance companies.
+They clearly enjoy this reassurance provided, by the data contained that we offer in our reports of building inspections.

-With our systematic method of conducting your home inspection and the most up-to-date software technology which includes digital photos in your Report, you are able to actually see any issues that may be identified.
-With our comprehensive report, it is no wonder we receive so many referrals from clients our services to their family and friends.
+With our systemised approach to inspecting your property and the latest in technology for software which includes digital photos in your document, you are able to actually see any problems that might be discovered.
+Thanks to our comprehensive reporting it’s no wonder that we receive so many referrals from clients our service to family and acquaintances.

 Have Peace of Mind - Get in Touch